 The Perth Zoo’s numbats have produced 25 babies this year — a new recor

-The Numbat is an endangered small marsupial that survives in southwest Western Australia.
+The Numbat is an Australian protected species that is a small marsupial that survives in southwest Western Australia.
 Due to its small size, the Numbat is hunted by many animals like feral cats, foxes, dingoes and birds of prey.
 Because it is solely on termites which are active by day, the Numbat is the only diurnal (opposite of nocturnal) marsupial.

 Using its 4-inch tongue, the Numbat only consumes termites.
 These territorial, lonely Australian critters travel great distances to get food.
 They don’t require water, like other species of the Australian desert.
 The moisture they need comes from the termites they eat.